How to Invest in Gold: Tips for 1st Time Gold Investors

 Buy the Stocks of Gold Mining Companies

-One way to take advantage of growth in the value of gold with just your existing brokerage account is to buy the stocks of companies in the gold business, including miners and refiners.
+One way to take advantage of growth in the value of gold with your existing brokerage account that you might want to consider is to buy the stocks of companies in the gold business, including miners and refiners.

 While gold stocks tend to go up and down with the price of gold, they may also experience price changes based on the company’s own prospects.